-In this June quarter, the following Report is focused on presenting fresh insights on tertiary education, workplace trends, wage gaps, leadership and superannuation.
+In this June quarter, the following Report is focused on presenting fresh insights on tertiary education, employment, underemployment, work participation, wage gaps, leadership and superannuation

-We have also introduced a new section, and seventh area to this body of research, in Unpaid Work as it may limit a woman's ability to participate in paid employment and educational opportunities.
+We have also introduced a new section, and eighth area to this body of research, in Unpaid Work as it may limit a woman's ability to participate in paid employment and educational opportunities.
 It also then contributes to the gender pay gap and superannuation wealth disparity.